Type: Press

 Read more »Budget 2023 must provide a fair increase in social welfare payments

-€20 increase must be provided Labour social protection spokesperson Seán Sherlock has demanded that government meet the rate of inflation and provide a €20 increase to social welfare payments.
-Speaking in advance of Budget 2023, Deputy Sherlock said double payments must made in October and December to give people a chance this winter.
-Deputy Sherlock…
+Press Archives – Page 2 of 174 – The Labour Party €20 increase must be provided Labour social protection spokesperson Seán Sherlock has demanded that government meet the rate of inflation and provide a €20 increase to social welfare payments.
+Speaking in advance of Budget 2023, Deputy Sherlock said double payments must made in October…

 Read more »€200 cap on childcare would bring more women into the workplace

-Labour Alternative Budget aims to make work pay End low pay and introduce immediate minimum wage increase Embed flexibility from the start in employment contracts Labour employment spokesperson Marie Sherlock said there is a crisis in the world of work for thousands of women throughout the country.
-Through a lack of action on affordable childcare,…
+Press Archives – Page 2 of 174 – The Labour Party Labour Alternative Budget aims to make work pay End low pay and introduce immediate minimum wage increase Embed flexibility from the start in employment contracts Labour employment spokesperson Marie Sherlock said there is a crisis in the world of work for thousands of women…

 Read more »